 Jacob Reed, Organ

-Jacob received a simultaneous BA/MA in music (double-major in mathematics) from Yale, where he studied organ with Thomas Murray and harpsichord with Arthur Haas.
+Jacob received a simultaneous BA/MA in music history and theory (double-major in mathematics) from Yale, where he studied organ with Thomas Murray and harpsichord with Arthur Haas.
 He then graduated with an MM in organ performance from Yale’s School of Music/Institute of Sacred Music, studying with Martin Jean and serving as Organ Scholar at Grace Church in New York City.
-He was awarded the ISM's Robert Baker Scholarship and the YSM's Julia R. Sherman Memorial Prize for excellence in organ playing.